remix-run/remix/docs/pages/technical-explanation.md

 ## Compiler

 Everything in Remix starts with the compiler: `remix build`.
-Using [esbuild][esbuild], this creates two builds:
+Using [esbuild][esbuild], this creates a few things:

 1. A server HTTP handler, usually in `server/build/index.js` (it's configurable) that includes all routes and modules together to be able to render on the server and handle any other server side requests for resources.
 2. A browser build, usually in `public/build/*`.
 This includes automatic code splitting by route, fingerprinted asset imports (like CSS and images), etc. Anything needed to run an application in the browser